daria-stanilevici/daria-stanilevici/README.md

 ### Programming Journey:</summary>
 Let me tell you a funny story about how I became a programmer✨

 It all started when I was 14 years old.
 I was dreaming of enrolling in the best college in Moldova for an accounting course, since everyone in my family was an accountant.
 But at that time, I had already bought tickets to Greece, so I asked my sister to apply on my behalf.
-However, while I was on my way to Greece, my sister called me to tell me that accounting course was cancelled and that I had been enrolled in a programming course instead.
+However, while I was on my way to Greece, my sister called me to tell that accounting course was cancelled and that I had been enrolled in a programming course instead.

 I was devastated and couldn't stop crying during my entire vacation.
 I was ready to give up on my dream of attending the best college in my country and go back to school.
 But there was no turning back.